rcprobe/3DScape/README.md

 # 3DScape

-**3DScape is an experiment in reconstructing 3D room scans and making them easily interpretable.
+**3DScape is an experiment in building 3D room scans that are easy to interpret.
 It reconstructs rooms from color-plus-depth camera data, uses a learned reliability model to visualize which parts of the geometry are likely stable or noisy, and exports a custom HTML viewer for exploring each scan in the browser.**

 Some cameras capture both color and depth for each pixel; 3DScape takes those color-plus-depth frames, along with the camera position for each frame, and fuses them into an interactive 3D point cloud.
 When developing 3D perception systems, it's important that we can visually inspect their outputs to understand where geometry may be unreliable.
 This experiment combines a classical geometry pipeline with a small learned reliability layer to make that uncertainty visible.